 In November 2020, the European Commission warned the Irish State about a failure to comply with key EU water law due to a lack of legislation and appropriate controls for water abstraction.

-A Bill to close this regulatory gap is currently before the Oireachtas but has been heavily criticised by the Sustainable Water Network as “light touch regulation” with abstraction thresholds set so high that most businesses will still not be obliged to monitor or register their activities.
+In January 2023, a law to close this regulatory gap was signed into law with new requirements to register abstraction activities with the EPA.
+Thresholds under the rules, however, have been criticised as set so high that most businesses will still not be obliged to monitor or register their activities.

 HELP US INVESTIGATE